General Data Acquisition best Practices with SpatialExplorer

 Static alignment uses the average of the sensor output, therefore it is imperative for the vehicle to remain completely stationary for the duration of the alignment.

 8. Kinematic Alignment: To perform a kinematic alignment maneuver, you must travel forward for a period of at least 10 seconds, at a minimum velocity of 5 m/s (18 km/h), moving as straight and as level as possible with an unobstructed clear line of sight.
-Refer to IMU Alignment and Alignment Routines for more details on Static and Kinematic Alignment.
+FlightPlanner, the PLS mission planning software, can incorporate kinematic lines directly into your flights automatically.
+Refer to Mission Type and Basic UAS LiDAR Mission Planning for more details on Incorporating kinematic alignments into your flight plans.

 You will notice the navigation system status (INS) in Spatial Explorer switch from "Aligning" to "AlignmentComplete" indicating that the heading has been determined with sufficient certainty.

-Always keep the vehicle direction of flight pointing forward, much like an airplane.
-As you're flying, the Uncertainty Position (UncertP) and Uncertainty Attitude (UncertA) are both visible in progress bars.
+Always keep the vehicle direction of flight pointing forward while flying the kinematics, Figure-8s, and AOI flight plan.
+As you're flying, the Uncertainty Position (UncertP) and Uncertainty Attitude (UncertA) are both visible in progress bars in Spatial Explorer.
 The lower the values the better.

 We highly recommend flying straight to obtain smooth scan lines throughout the scan area.
 Furthermore, avoid sharp turns and extreme elevation changes, and turn only at the perimeter of your scan area.
 Using autopilot will result in the best scan results.
 Data acquired during turns will be much less accurate.

-12. Mirror Beginning and End Alignment Procedures: Before landing, if you intend to post-process the trajectory for increased accuracy, you must conduct another two to three sets of figure eights, and then travel forward for a period of at least 10 seconds (kinematic alignment), at a minimum velocity of 5 m/s (18 km/h), moving as straight and as level as possible with an unobstructed clear line of sight.
+11. Mirror Beginning and End Alignment Procedures: Before landing, if you intend to post-process the trajectory for increased accuracy, you must conduct another figure eight, and then travel forward for a period of at least 10 seconds (kinematic alignment), at a minimum velocity of 5 m/s (18 km/h), moving as straight and as level as possible with an unobstructed clear line of sight.

-16. Leave the rover static for a period of about 5-10 minutes to allow the IMU to obtain a reliable static alignment.
+13. Leave the rover static for a period of at least 5 minutes to allow the IMU to obtain a reliable static alignment.
 During this period, the IMU must be completely static.